hdShang/arxiv-daily/docs/cs-CL/2025-08-19/papers/250813680v1-viexam-are-vision-language-models-better-than-humans-on-vietnamese-m.md

 ---
 layout: default
-title: ViExam: Are Vision Language Models Better than Humans on Vietnamese Multimodal Exam Questions?
+title: "ViExam: Are Vision Language Models Better than Humans on Vietnamese Multimodal Exam Questions?"
 ---

 # ViExam: Are Vision Language Models Better than Humans on Vietnamese Multimodal Exam Questions?